Shift Work Disorder

 - Low testosterone.

-How Can You Deal With or Manage Sleep Work Disorder?
+How Can You Deal With or Manage Shift Work Disorder?

 Usually, most shift workers sleep one to five hours less than non-shift workers.
 As a result, it is recommended to get at least six or nine hours of sleep a day.